 On February 24, 2022, Jackpot entered into a binding Letter of Intent ("LOI") with Huudl App Inc. ("Huudl"), Yo Eleven, and the principals of Huudl.
 Huudl has developed intellectual property known as the Huudl App Banner which is a marketing application.
 Pursuant to the LOI, the Company advanced \$38,000 to Huudl.
 In the event that Yo Eleven makes a subsequent payment of \$352,000 in the share capital of Huudl, then Jackpot shall own 6.6% of the share capital of Huudl.
 Additionally, Huudl will have the option to repay \$38,000 to Jackpot and \$352,000 to Yo Eleven within a period of 12 months.
 In the event that Huudl exercises its option and repays both Jackpot and Yo Eleven, then 4.5% of the share capital of Huudl will be owned by Jackpot.
-As at December 31, 2022, Yo Eleven has not made the subsequent payment of \$352,000 to Huudl; thus, Jackpot has not received 6.6% of the share capital of Huudl.
+During the year ended December 31, 2023, the application has become idle due to lack of financing for further development of the application; therefore, management has decided that the Company write off the deposit and recorded impairment loss of \$38,000.